numToStr/lemmy-help/emmylua.md

 ---@field legs number Total number of legs
 ---@field hands number Total number of hands
 ---@field brain boolean Does humans have brain?
+---Traits that one human can have
+---It could be one, two or hundered
+---@field trait table
 ---@field protected heart boolean Heart is protected
 ---@field private IQ number We need to hide this